Category: Scouting Information

 While you’re having fun, you’ll also be earning badges and awards.
 You’ll work on projects with your parents or other adults in your family, and all of you will feel good about the things you accomplish.
 When you have earned a badge, you and an adult member of your family take part in a ceremony.
 The badge is given to the adult, and he or she then gives it to you in front of the whole pack.
 This is a way of saying “thank you” to your family for their help in earning your award.

 The most popular awards for Cub Scouts are the advancement awards.
-Boys do requirements to advance and earn their badges of rank: Tiger Cub, Bobcat, Wolf, Bear, Webelos, and the Arrow of Light Award.
+Cub Scouts meet requirements to advance and earn their badges of rank: Tiger Cub, Bobcat, Wolf, Bear, Webelos, and the Arrow of Light Award.
 The Arrow of Light is the highest award in Cub Scouting.
 Webelos Scouts also earn activity badges.

 The Cub Scout Academics and Sports program is popular, too.
 Cub Scouts get to learn about favorite subjects such as art, math, science, and citizenship.
 Or they play individual and team sports such as archery, gymnastics, skating, or soccer.
 You don’t need to be a star athlete to play Cub Scout Sports.
 You’re a winner when you do your best.